MiguelAngelLV/balance_neto/README.md

 Once installed, go to _Devices and Services -> Add Integration_ and search for _Balance_.

-The assistant will ask for 2 entities: total consumed kWh and total exported kWh.
+The assistant will ask for 2 entities: total import from grid kWh and total exported to grid kWh.

 ## Usage